 179—A Lesson for Jonah (Jonah 1-4) Tells of Jonah’s failed attempt to run away from his missionary call to Ninevah, the success of his missionary labors, his anger because of that success, and the lesson taught to him by Jehovah with a castor bean plant.

-180—The End of Israel is in Sight (2 Kings 15-16; Isaiah 7) Tells of many wicked kings in Israel and of the invasion by the Assyrians, carrying many people captive.
+180—The End of Israel is in Sight (2 Kings 15-16; Isaiah 7) Tells of many wicked kings in Israel and of an invasion by the Assyrians, carrying many people captive.

-181—The Kings of Judah Forsake Jehovah (2 Kings 15-16; 2 Chronicles 27-28; Isaiah 7) Tells of the reigns in Judah of Jotham and his wicked son Ahaz, of Judah’s suffering at the hands of Israel and Syria because Ahaz worshipped false gods; but it was not Jehovah’s will that Judah be overcome.
+181—The Kings of Judah Forsake Jehovah (2 Kings 15-16; 2 Chronicles 27-28; Isaiah 7) Tells of the reigns in Judah of Jotham and his wicked son Ahaz, of Judah’s suffering at the hands of Israel and Syria because Ahaz worshipped false gods, but Jehovah would not allow Judah to be overcome.

-182—Assyria’s Victory and Israel’s Captivity (2 Kings 17) Tells of Israel’s defeat and captivity by the Assyrians during the reign of Hoshea; scattered remnants were left behind and Assyria sent in people from other places.
+182—Assyria’s Victory and Israel’s Captivity (2 Kings 17) Tells of Israel’s defeat and captivity by the Assyrians during the reign of Hoshea; scattered remnants were left behind and Assyria sent people from other places into the land.

 183—The Renewal of Judah’s Righteousness (2 Kings 18; 2 Chronicles 29-31) Tells of righteous King Hezekiah bringing Judah back to the worship of Jehovah; he repaired, cleansed, and reopened the temple and also celebrated the Passover.